File manager: Orthodox file managers

 Orthodox file managers (sometimes abbreviated to "OFM") or command-based file managers are text-menu based file managers that commonly have three windows (two panels and one command line window).
 Orthodox file managers are one of the longest running families of file managers.
 The concept dates to the mid-1980s: PathMinder was released in 1984, and Norton Commander in 1986.
 File managers based on Norton Commander are actively developed, and dozens of implementations exist for MS-DOS, Unix, and Windows.
-Nikolai Bezroukov publishes his own set of criteria for an OFM standard (version 1.2 dated June 1997).
+Nikolai Bezroukov claims to have been the first to use the term in 1996 and he publishes his own set of criteria for an OFM standard (version 1.2 dated June 1997).

 Features

 An orthodox file manager typically has three windows.
 Two of the windows are called panels and are positioned symmetrically at the top of the screen.
 The third is the command line, which is essentially a minimized command (shell) window that can be expanded to full screen.
 Only one of the panels is active at a given time.
 The active panel contains the "file cursor".
 Panels are resizable and can be hidden.
 Files in the active panel serve as the source of file operations performed by the manager.
 For example, files can be copied or moved from the active panel to the location represented in the passive panel.
 This scheme is most effective for systems in which the keyboard is the primary or sole input device.
 The active panel shows information about the current working directory and the files that it contains.
 The passive (inactive) panel shows the content of the same or another directory (the default target for file operations).
 Users may customize the display of columns that show relevant file information.
 The active panel and passive panel can be switched (often by pressing the tab key).

 The following features describe the class of orthodox file managers.